Mechatronics for photonics assembly and testing

 Our testing equipment is focused on automated measurement

-and testing of photonics devices from single chips through to wafer level
+and testing of photonic devices from single chips through to wafer level